 Tonsillectomy and Adenoidectomy in Children

-What is a tonsillectomy and adenoidectomy?
+What is a tonsillectomy and adenoidectomy for a child?

 Your child may have been referred to an ear, nose, and throat surgeon (ENT) to have the tonsils and adenoids removed.
 This surgery is called a tonsillectomy and adenoidectomy.
 Often the tonsils and adenoids are removed at the same time.
 But sometimes only one or the other is removed.
 Your child’s ENT will discuss this with you.